KartikAnand2804/crud-product-api/README.md

+To setup the project, run the command-> "npm install"

-start dev server : nodemon index.js
+To start the dev server run the command ->  "nodemon index.js"